- Peyronie’s disease is a form of erectile dysfunction that causes a bend in the penis that can make an erection quite painful.

 Erectile dysfunction (ED) is a condition in which a man has difficulty getting or maintaining an erection.
 It can cause problems in the bedroom for men of all ages.
-One form of ED called Peyronie’s disease causes a bend in the penis that can make an erection painful.
+One rare form of ED, called Peyronie’s disease, results in a bend in the penis that can make an erection painful.

 According to the Mayo Clinic, the cause of Peyronie’s disease is largely unknown.
 However, research suggests that the condition may develop after trauma to the penis, such as bending or hitting.
 This can cause bleeding and subsequent scar tissue buildup.

-While injury may be the cause of Peyronie’s disease in some cases, the National Kidney and Urologic Diseases Clearinghouse (NKUDC) notes that often the condition arises without a traumatic event.
+While injury may be the cause of the condition in some cases, the National Kidney and Urologic Diseases Clearinghouse (NKUDC) notes that often the condition arises without a traumatic event.

-Genetics and age both appear to play a role in Peyronie’s disease.
-Tissue changes can lead to easier injury and slower healing as men get older, putting them at greater risk for developing Peyronie’s disease.
+Genetics and age appear to play a role in Peyronie’s disease.
+Tissue changes lead to easier injury and slower healing as men get older.
+This puts them at greater risk for developing the condition.

 Men with a connective tissue disorder called Dupuytren’s contracture have a higher chance of developing Peyronie’s disease.
 Dupuytren’s contracture is a thickening in the hand that makes your fingers pull inward.